neilm-fourjs/gbc_app/README.md

 ## Database
 This demo uses my njm_demo310 database as created by the mk_db program here: https://github.com/neilm-fourjs/njms_demos310/tree/master/src/db

-I've tested this application against Informix and PostgreSQL
+I've only tested this application against Informix and PostgreSQL.

 ## Running
 At the time of writing this, I have a deployed version of the demo that can be run from here: https://generodemos.dynu.net/f/ua/r/gbc_app

-NOTE: This is actually running on a Raspberry Pi using: rasbian / lighttpd / postgresSQL There is no login code in this demo so you can login using any user/pass values.
+NOTE: This is actually running on a Raspberry Pi using: rasbian / lighttpd / postgresSQL

+There is no login code in this demo so you can login using any user/pass values.
 If you want a login demo see https://github.com/neilm-fourjs/loginDemo